SOFTENG310-G7/degree-planner/README.md

 ## 💝 Acknowledgements

-- The [Supabase Starter](https://github.com/vercel/next.js/tree/canary/examples/with-supabase) by Vercel, which we’ve used under the MIT license.
+- The [Supabase Starter](https://github.com/vercel/next.js/tree/canary/examples/with-supabase) by Vercel, which we’ve used under the MIT licence.
 - [Dr&nbsp;Kelly Blincoe](https://profiles.auckland.ac.nz/k-blincoe), [Dr&nbsp;James Tizard](https://profiles.auckland.ac.nz/james-tizard) and [Waipapa Taumata Rau](https://www.auckland.ac.nz) (University of Auckland); Degree Planner has its roots in an assignment for [SOFTENG&nbsp;310](https://courseoutline.auckland.ac.nz/dco/course/SOFTENG/310) *Software Evolution and Maintenance*.
 - The [developers, testers and contributors](https://github.com/SOFTENG310-G7/degree-planner/wiki/Contributors) who have participated in the development of Degree Planner.
 - And you, for your interest in this project!

-## ⚖️ License
+## ⚖️ Licence

-Degree Planner is distributed under the [MIT license](/LICENSE).
+Degree Planner is distributed under the [MIT licence](/LICENSE).

 In short, you’re free to use, modify and redistribute project materials, but please keep the copyright notice and licence intact when you do.
 Our contributors have been gracious to volunteer their time and effort, and they deserve to be credited!